 Failed back surgery is a term coined not by chiropractors but by medicine itself.

-I don't believe in cures of anything except perhaps appendicitis, and certainly not of lower back pain.
+I don't believe in cures of anything except perhaps appendicitis and certainly not of lower back pain.

-No matter what course of treatment you are having, ongoing care and especially daily lower back exercises are, in my book, part of the protocol that will help prevent failed back surgery, or chiropractic for that matter.
+No matter what course of treatment you are having, ongoing care and especially daily lower back exercises are, in my book part of the protocol that will help prevent failed back surgery;or chiropractic for that matter.

-Two of the cases mentioned above have come as close to a cure as they are going to get; they are both much improved.
-The third I've declined to do anything to her back; we've agreed the downside risk is too great.
+Two of the cases mentioned above have after a course of chiropractic come as close to a cure as they are going to get; they are both much improved.
+The third I've declined to do anything to her back; we have agreed the downside risk is too great.
 She is luckily free from the sacral subluxation that was giving her severe hip pain for six months; that was relatively straight forward.
-But her back... it's a nightmare.
-Leg pain sciatica can be a horrific condition.
+But her lumbar spine is a nightmare.

-Failed back surgery comes about sometimes because patients gain the impression they are cured and no longer need to exercise, or continue with some form of management, be that chiropractic or medical.
+Failed back surgery comes about sometimes because patients gain the impression they are cured and no longer need to exercise; or continue with some form of management, be that chiropractic or medical.

-Mrs Jones is 55-year old woman.
+Mrs Jones is 55 year old woman.
 Three decades ago she had what I believe could be described as a fairly typical lumbar fusion; a cage was inserted at the L5-S1 disc.

 Interestingly she thought the level above had also been fused; a recent MRI clearly shows otherwise.